BibechanaPaudel/Reproducibility-class/Coding Challenge 4/R_markdown_class_assignment.md

 cbbPalette <- c("#000000", "#E69F00", "#56B4E9", "#009E73", "#F0E442", "#0072B2", "#D55E00", "#CC79A7")
 ```

-## Make a separate code chunk for the figures plotting the DON data, 15ADON, and Seedmass, and one for the three combined using ggarrange.
+\####Make a separate code chunk for the figures plotting the DON data,
+15ADON, and Seedmass, and one for the three combined using ggarrange.

+## DON

 ``` r
 ####Using ggplot, create a boxplot of DON by Treatment so that the plot looks like the image below.